laurabpaulsen/CogNeuro2023/example_experiments/README.md

-## Examples of experiments with triggers coded
+## Examples of experiments with triggers coded in Python